Therapeutic Parenting Support

 Here at Children Always First we believe that building strong relationships between foster parent and child is the key in helping the child to make progress.
 Most children and young people who come in to care have experienced some kind of trauma and we know from experience that they benefit from our therapeutic parenting approach.
 Children living in foster families have had to live through the trauma of leaving birth families and adjusting to a new family.
-For many of these children they are also leaving behind an experience of inadequate parenting, including abuse, neglect and /or exposure to the trauma of living with domestic violence, drug and alcohol abuse.
+For many of these children, they are also leaving behind an experience of poor parenting, including abuse, neglect and/ or exposure to the trauma of living with domestic violence, drug and alcohol abuse.
 Unfortunately this means they are often prone to having attachment difficulties.
 An attachment difficulty occurs when a child struggles to trust an adult due to their prior experiences.

 Our consultants and experts deliver and devise much of this input themselves and all are experts in their field, some with international reputations.
-All of our staff are similarly trained in using a ‘therapeutic parenting’ approach towards fostering and will ensure that they too are in a position to help and advise you.
+All of our staff are similarly trained in using a ‘therapeutic parenting’ approach towards fostering, which ensures that, they too, are in a position to help and advise you.
 This means you receive a consistent response whomever you contact in the agency.
 If you should encounter a complex situation you will have direct access to our experts who will give you one-on-one support and advice.

 Where a child has complex issues we will endeavour to provide direct therapeutic support from a therapist or commission an assessment to determine their needs as soon as practicable.
-It is for precisely these reasons that Children Always First has established such an eminent and expert list of consultants.
-Most of our placements will never need their direct intervention but in those circumstances when a child does, the support is all here already, armed and ready to go.
+Most of our placements will never need a direct intervention but in those circumstances when a child does, the support is all here already, armed and ready to go.
 We pride ourselves on making access to expert help easy and ensuring that, if you need help, it is available.